zauzaud/interview-coder-withoupaywall-opensource/README.md

    - Window remains invisible to specified screen sharing applications
    - Reset view using [Control or Cmd + R]

+## Using Custom AI Models

+This application currently uses OpenAI's GPT models, but you can adapt it to work with other AI providers:

+### Integration Points

+The main integration point is in `electron/ProcessingHelper.ts`, which handles:

+1. **Problem Extraction**: Converting screenshots to text and understanding the problem
+2. **Solution Generation**: Creating optimized solutions with explanations
+3. **Debugging**: Analyzing code errors and providing improvement suggestions

+### Steps to Integrate Different Models

+1. Replace the OpenAI client initialization with your preferred AI provider's SDK
+2. Modify the API calls in `processScreenshotsHelper`, `generateSolutionsHelper`, and `processExtraScreenshotsHelper` methods
+3. Adjust prompt formats based on your chosen model's capabilities
+4. Update the UI components in `src/components/Settings/SettingsDialog.tsx` to reflect your model options

+Common alternative AI providers to consider:
+- Anthropic's Claude (good vision capabilities)
+- Deepseek (strong coding performance)
+- Self-hosted open-source models (Llama, Mixtral)
+- Azure OpenAI Service (same API but with Azure integration)

 ## Configuration

 - **OpenAI API Key**: Your personal API key is stored locally and only used for API calls to OpenAI